phyohan88/AirBnB-clone/README.md

     {
       "message": "Sorry, this spot is already booked for the specified dates", "statusCode": 403,
-      "errors": [
+      "errors": {
-        "Start date conflicts with an existing booking", "End date conflicts with an existing booking" ]
+        "startDate": "Start date conflicts with an existing booking", "endDate": "End date conflicts with an existing booking" }
     }
     ```